-You can create a storage policy that defines storage requirements for a VM and its virtual disks.
-In this policy, you reference storage capabilities supported by the Virtual SAN datastore.
+You can create a storage policy that defines storage requirements and a type of storage service for a virtual machine and its virtual disks.
+In this policy, you reference storage capabilities that the Virtual SAN datastore supports.

 - Verify that the Virtual SAN storage provider is available.
 See View Virtual SAN Storage Providers.